Cragmyre's Overlay Object

 Set Ink Effect by Number

-This action sets the ink effect to the effect related to the specified number:
+This action sets the ink effect to the effect related to

 0: None